pentandra/account_us_sstp/tests/scenario_account_us_sstp_sale.rst

 Testing the basic functionality of the module from a sale to the creation of an invoice.
 Three types of boundary records will be tested: Zip, ZipPlus4, and Address.
-Product Categories will carry a generic tax that should be converted to a real tax dynamically.
-For simplicity, this test will use a *Tax Rule* without a group; normally taxes will belong to a group when you are using them (and you will have more than one tax to deal with).
+Product Categories will carry a generic tax that should be converted to a real tax.
+For simplicity, this test will use a *Tax Rule* without a group;
+normally taxes will belong to a group when you are using them (and you will have more than one tax to deal with).
 The scenario will use a target tax with a reporting code and one without to test both possibilities in tax reporting.

 See :doc:`this scenario <account_us_sstp_default_taxes>` for default taxes.